inab/oeb_general_docs/how_to/explore_monitoring_data.rst

     :align: left
     :class: with-shadow

-In addition to the general metrics indicated in the [Metrics table](#metrics), OpenEBench Tool Card includes life information about the availability of the tool, as obtained from monitoring the relevant URLs.
+In addition to the general metrics indicated in the :ref:`Software quality metrics`, OpenEBench Tool Card includes life information about the availability of the tool, as obtained from monitoring the relevant URLs.
 This check is done in a daily basis and includes, up/down state, time of response, and for encrypted (https) links the validity of the encryption setup.
 This image shows an example of such information:

 .. image:: ../media/image18.png
     :align: center